 Sighting: Ramskop [September]

-Some of the oldest examples of the species exist in the Knysna forest and are know to be more than a thousand years old.
+Some of the oldest examples of the species exist in the Knysna forest and are known to be more than a thousand years old.

 Sighting: Dalene Matthee Memorial, Knysna Forest